Gallery Talk: Jeanne Dunning, Barbara Kasten, and Jessica Labatte

 Artists Jeanne Dunning, Barbara Kasten, and Jessica Labatte, whose work is featured in Think First, Shoot Later: Photography from the MCA Collection join Heidi Reitmaier, Beatrice C. Mayer Director of Education, in a conversation about their works and the exhibition’s themes.

 Jessica Labatte‘s photographic work is an investigation in the capabilities of space within a two-dimensional frame.
 Her work contains both sculptural and painterly nuances but, for the artist, the work is always conceived as a photograph.
-Labatte experiments with large format analog processing techniques which can give the illusion of digital effects.
+Labatte experiments with large format analog processing techniques, which can give the illusion of digital effects.
 However, her prints have had no digital manipulation; this is a keystone of her artistic practice.
 She works with an intuitive nature by piling or collaging found materials within her studio to be photographed.
 Her most recent images are more abstract than her previous body of work, calling closer attention to the delicate color relationships and the juxtaposition of shapes within every image.
-Labatte lives and works in Chicago, and received both an MFA and BFA from The School of the Art Institute of Chicago.
-She is represented by Horton Gallery, where she has been featured in a two person exhibition, and is planning for a solo exhibition next year.
+Labatte lives and works in Chicago, and received both an MFA and BFA from the School of the Art Institute of Chicago.